FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 • Keep everything organized

 To accomplish all this, carriers name and categorize.
 You wouldn’t ever have a job where there isn’t any order to speak of.
-You’ll always have entry, mid- and senior-level, and managerial employees with varying responsibilities and pay levels, working together in different departments serving different purposes.
+You’ll always have entry, mid- and senior-level, and managerial employees with varying responsibilities and pay levels.
 You can think of titles in the insurance industry in a similar vein.

-To learn more in depth about what those hierarchies are and what they mean for business, read our post What Are Insurance Hierarchies & How Do They Work?
+To learn more about insurance marketing hierarchies, read our post What Are Insurance Hierarchies & How Do They Work?

 For the purposes of this post, we’ll keep it broad.
 So generally speaking, how do FMOs, IMOs, NMOs, MGAs, and GAs differ from each other?